 Linda Schneider is a Research Specialist in the Health Policy Center within the Institute for Health Research and Policy at the University of Illinois at Chicago.
 She works extensively on the Bridging the Gap project, overseeing school district wellness policy data collection and coding.
 She recently collaborated on a monograph entitled “Local Wellness Policies: Assessing School District Strategies for Improving Children’s Health,” which is to date the most comprehensive review of school district wellness policies that has been conducted.
 She holds a B.S. in Biology from the University of Maryland, College Park; a M.S. in Exercise Science from the George Washington University; a M.S. in Nutrition from the University of Illinois at Chicago; and a Doctor of Chiropractic from the National University of Health Sciences.
 Her research interests include farm-to-school policies, and federal, state and local laws that pertain to school nutrition and physical activity.

 Emily Thrun is a Research Specialist in the Institute for Health Research and Policy at the University of Illinois at Chicago (UIC).
-She holds a B.A. in Political Science from Northern Illinois University and she is currently pursuing a Master's Degree in Urban Planning and Policy with an emphasis in physical planning from UIC.
-For the Bridging the Gap Community Obesity Measures Project, she is responsible for collecting and evaluating communities’ codes, plans, and policies and determining whether they promote physical activity and healthy food accessibility.
+She holds a B.A. in Political Science from Northern Illinois University and a Master of Urban Planning and Policy with an emphasis in physical planning from UIC.
+For the Bridging the Gap Community Obesity Measures Project, she is responsible for overseeing policy collection and evaluating communities’ codes, plans, and policies to determine the extent to which they promote physical activity and healthy food accessibility.
 Her research interests include urban design and planning policy and their relationship to community health.

 Other Key Partners